squawai/squawai.github.io/memo/index.md

 3. I aim to capture what my life is like so I can remember it.
 4. I don't try to entertain others.

+## 2024/06/16

+- Despite being tired, I managed to film, edit, and upload a video for YouTube.
+- I prepared four servings of chicken salad.
+- Although it took time, I completed my morning routine.

 ## 2024/06/15